RadeonOpenCompute/ROCm_Documentation/Installation_Guide/HIP.rst

  * **Include:**

 	* **hip_runtime_api.h** : Defines HIP runtime APIs and can be compiled with many standard Linux compilers (hcc, GCC, ICC, CLANG, etc), in either C or C++ mode.
-	* **hip_runtime.h** : Includes everything in hip_runtime_api.h PLUS hipLaunchKernel and syntax for writing device kernels and device functions. hip_runtime.h can only be compiled with hcc.
+	* **hip_runtime.h** : Includes everything in hip_runtime_api.h PLUS hipLaunchKernelGGL and syntax for writing device kernels and device functions. hip_runtime.h can only be compiled with hcc.
 	* **hcc_detail/**** , ***nvcc_detail/**** : Implementation details for specific platforms.
 HIP applications should not include these files directly.
 	* **hcc.h** : Includes interop APIs for HIP and HCC
  * **bin**: Tools and scripts to help with hip porting